oneThousand1000/HairMapper/README.md

    pip install -r requirements.txt
    ```

-We modified the stylegan-ada pytorch to output latent codes in `Z, W, W+` and `StyleSpace` more conveniently.
+We modified the stylegan-ada pytorch version to output latent codes in `Z, W, W+` and `StyleSpace` more conveniently.

 Since we find that getting those CUDA extensions to run on Windows is a hassle ([stytlegan2-ada issue#97](https://github.com/NVlabs/stylegan2-ada-pytorch/issues/97)), we also modified the stylegan-ada **so that you can choose to use a slow reference implementation** of `upfirdn2d()` and `bias_act()` (slower, but can be directly used without compiling CUDA extensions).